VanOns/laraberg/README.md

 #### Configuration options

-The `init()` function takes an optional configuration object which can be used to change Laraberg's behaviour in some ways.
+The `init()` function takes an optional configuration object which can be used to change Laraberg's behaviour in some ways:

 ```js
 const options = {}
 Laraberg.init('[id_here]', options)
 ```

-The `options` object should be a EditorSettings object.
+The `options` object should be a EditorSettings object:

 ```typescript
 interface EditorSettings {